-- Late assessments without illness self-reports will be counted 0 - Late assessments with illness self-reports should be submitted within 24 hours of submission of the last illness self-report - No make-up tests.
-The weight of the test will be redistributed to either the other test or the final project, determined by the instructor - If the two tests are missed, the student will receive an incomplete (INC) in the course grade.
+- Late assessments without valid medical or supporting documentation will be counted 0. - Late assessments with valid medical or supporting documentation should be submitted within 24 hours. - No make-up tests.
+If valid documents are provided, the weight of one test will be redistributed to either the other test or the final project, determined by the instructor. - If the two tests are missed with whatever reasons, the student will receive an incomplete (INC) in the course grade.
 The student will get assessment from the next time the course is offered.